 Of course, most RPO companies are about improving time, cost, and quality, but RPO also provides significant strategic benefits, where using RPO has enabled a company to do something it wasn’t able to do before:

-- Finding the golden egg.
 There are times when there are only five or six people worldwide who could fill a very specialized role – and to find that talent, traditional recruitment tactics have to be turned on their head.
-Through RPO, companies are able to leverage the network, time, and resources of an outside recruiter, one with expertise in finding experts.
-See this month’s article on “Good egg or golden egg: The secrets to recruiting one-of-a-kind talent.”
+Through RPO, companies can leverage the network, time, and resources of an outside recruiter, one with expertise in finding experts and leveraging technology to quickly and effectively do so.

-- Focus away from recruitment to more strategic HR issues.
 Five years ago, one of our clients had HR business partners in every one of its major locations and remote plants, and they were all responsible for recruiting.
 In fact, recruiting took up so much of their time that the HR business partners couldn’t do anything else but recruit.
-Turning the recruiting functions over to an RPO provider freed up the overworked HR business partners and allowed them to focus on strategic issues like employee engagement and retention.
-See the article “How RPO saved post-recession recruiting” for more on this.
+Turning the all or parts of recruiting functions over to an RPO provider freed up the overworked HR business partners and allowed them to focus on strategic issues like employee engagement and retention.

-- Focus on process, methodology, and accountability.
 Organizations are starting to understand that recruiting is a pipeline development process, one that can and should be under continuous improvement.
 With process comes method, and with method comes accountability.
 RPO enables companies to leverage best practices across industries, a viewpoint that can only be taken by fresh eyes from outside the firm.
 The service level agreement (SLA) with the RPO provider enables both parties to pay attention to improving the process of talent sourcing.
-Read the article “RPO: Recruitment Process Productivity Outsourcing” for details.

 The Proof is in the Process